maurofranchi/dependabot-pr-manager/README.md

 (the following options were added just for a personal use-case 😅)
 - whether you want the tool to remove the `do-not-auto-tag` label on the last PR of a repo
 - the label `do-not-auto-tag` label's name in case it is different from the default one

+# Known Issues

+Sometimes dependabot gets stuck and doesn't apply the `rebase` or `recreate` operation.
+In this case we suggest to manually merge one PR to trigger the checks on the open PRs.